iuriqc/sinch-challenges/README.md

     Spark was used to process the data, which would be an overkill for the available sample size, but would be a great choice when the data volume started to grow.
 And to run this notebook, Dataproc was thought of, a serverless service that can run Spark Notebooks and destroy the Infrastructure, without having to manage or continue using something for a specific purpose.

     The data would then be made available in BigQuery tables to be consumed by the team and interested people.
 In the bigquery itself we could configure access to the data, in which we can reach the granularity of the line, giving access only to authorized people.
-To check the diagram, acess it:
+To check the diagram, acess it (or just open the sinch.png in this repository):
     ```
     https://drive.google.com/file/d/1wkuayFSxIUa6md1edIaEv4v9k__is8wo/view?usp=sharing
     ```